 Stainless steel is good for those that sometimes forget tool maintenance or live in corrosive environments such as near salt water.
 Storing stainless in a sheath for an extended period of time is doable without opening it up to a ton of rust or pitting.

 Carbon sharpens and stays sharp more easily

 Carbon steel is a popular choice for those that really are concerned about keeping a sharp edge on their hatchet or ax.
 It is important to consider that while stainless steel is good stuff, it doesn’t take and keep an edge as easily as carbon blades.

 Although there are some improved stainless steels out there, carbon steel is stronger a lot of the time.
 The difference is usually not a major factor for a lot of users.

 Care and Maintenance

-Carbon steel sometimes needs oiled
+Carbon steel sometimes needs to be oiled

 Some carbon steel blades are coated to resist corrosion except at the very edge.
 Standard carbon steel benefits from being wiped down with a coating of oil before being stored in a sheath.
 Even cooking oil will do.
-If your blade stays stored for a long time, take it out every once in awhile and check it.
+If your blade stays stored for a long time, take it out every once in a while and check it.